Fantastic artwork surrounds us.

 Is there anything more ingrained in American cultural imagery than the painting of a man and woman standing outside their farmhouse, pitchfork in hand?
 Although many assume that American Gothic portrays husband and wife, it was initially intended to be an image of a father and daughter.

-Wood meant the painting to be a celebration of America’s rural Midwest communities, but many people from the communities were offended by how they were depicted.
+Wood meant the painting to celebrate America’s rural Midwest communities, but many people from the communities were offended by how they were depicted.
 However, as the Great Depression grew, the painting morphed into a symbol of America’s resiliency.
 It came to represent the pioneering spirit of Middle America and the resolve to persevere regardless of or even despite the odds.

 American Gothic is one of the most parodied paintings in pop culture.
 Thousands of famous characters have been recreated in front of the farmhouse, from Homer and Marge Simpson to Darth Vader and Princess Leia.
 The representation is not limited to fictional characters, as celebrities, artists, and even political figures have been featured in front of the farmhouse.